sumandhamala/Git-documentations/Git_Github_TipsTrick.md

-### What is GIt?
+### What is Git?
 Git is a version control software which comes pre installed with linux/mac but have to download for windows.
-Git is a memory card for a code.
+Git is a memory card for a code or folder in your local computer to track the changes made and to time travel in the older version if needs come.
+To track any folder in your computer: go to that particular folder and do git init.
+Ls -la will give you a .git directory.
+MAke some changes and follow add/commit and push to save the chnages made.

 - git help < git command like push or what ever you want to know >
 - git init:   &nbsp;  Initializes a git repository by creating initial .git directory in a new or in an existing project.
 Its like putting a momry in that particular folder.